The Silk Road Series: The Way Across the World Opens

 Yeh-lu was a man of letters in a military government.
 He was fond of saying, "The empire may have been won on horseback, but it cannot be governed from horseback."

-Prince Hulegu, a grandson of Genghis Khan, destroyed the Abbasid Caliphate headquartered in Baghdad.
+Prior to these events, Prince Hulegu, a grandson of Genghis Khan, destroyed the Abbasid Caliphate headquartered in Baghdad.

 He rode on Baghdad after destroying the mountain fortresses of the Order of the Assassins, which had been set up all over Iran and Syria.
 The Shia sect was created in response to the Crusades, and they meant to purify the faith, removing corrupt leaders throughout the Muslim world.
 The orthodox Sunni regarded the Assassins as heretics and thugs because they were committing murders for hire all over the Muslim world.